Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If you take responsibility for yourself you will develop a hunger to accomplish your dream."
+> "Life needs to be more than just solving problems every day.
+You need to wake up and be excited about the future."
-> — **Les Brown**
+> — **Elon Musk**

 ---